The da Vinci Cam Hammer is a fascinating machine highlighting Leonardo da Vinci‘s incredible foresight and ingenuity.

 Blacksmiths could achieve consistent results, which is crucial for creating uniform metal goods.

-It was a transformative step in automating tasks traditionally dependent on human strength and skill.
+It was a transformative step in automating tasks that had traditionally relied on human strength and skill.

 Impact on Engineering